-Anglo-Saxon name Burbitch come from when the family resided in Derbyshire, and held a family seat at the village of Burbage.
+The roots of the Anglo-Saxon name Burbitch come from when the family resided in Leicestershire, and held a family seat at the village of Burbage.
 There is also a Burbage Brook in Padley Gorge, Derbyshire.
 The surname is derived from the Old English form of Burbage on the Wye, which means someone who lived at the brook or valley of the burg.
-Burbage is a parish in Leicestershire and a village and civil parish in the Vale of Pewsey, Wiltshire, but it is the Derbyshire village that the surname originates.

 Early Origins of the Burbitch family

 The surname Burbitch was first found in Leicestershire at Burbage, a chapelry, in the parish of AstonFlamville, union of Hinckley, hundred of Sparkenhoe.
 Alternatively the name could have been from Burbage, a parish, in the union of Pewsey, hundred of Kinwardstone, Marlborough and Ramsbury in Wiltshire.